theworkingcentre/remote-help/README.md

 It should be apparent that having a VNC session alone is not sufficient for this interaction to work.
-The technician has to interact with the customer in some other way (presumably by phone, although I guess some chat client would work as well).
+The technician has to interact with the customer in some other way (presumably by phone, although I guess some chat software would work as well).

 ### Weaknesses: